So why would you use it?

 Step 1.
 Sign up for Cloudflare and you will be prompted to add your site and begin a scan.

 Step 3.
-Do a Google search for “how to change name servers on SiteGround” (only search for your host), then follow their instructions.
-You will be copying the 2 name servers provided by Cloudflare and pasting them into a custom name servers option in your hosting cPanel…
+Login to your domain registrar (eg. Namecheap) and do a Google search for “how to change nameservers on Namecheap” (only search for your domain registar), then follow their instructions.
+You will be copying the 2 nameservers provided by Cloudflare and pasting them into a custom nameservers option in your domain registrar.
+Allow 72 hours for propagation.

 Watch My Video – it’s a 42 minute video, but I cover pretty much everything (timestamps in video description) and you should learn a ton of great information on WordPress site speed: